kanidm/kanidm/designs/auth.rst

     Vec<AuthDetails>
 }

-The server verifies the credential, and marks that type of credential as failed or fufilled.
+The server verifies the credential, and marks that type of credential as failed or fulfilled.
 On failure of a credential, AuthDenied is immediately sent.
 On success of a credential the server can issue AuthSuccess or AuthResponse with new possible challenges.
 For example, consider we initiall send "password".
 The client provides the password.
 The server follows